aambrioso1/ML_with_Python/README.md

 Folder for course on my local machine:  C:\Users\Alex\machine-learning\ML_with_Python

-Necessary imports
+## Necessary imports
-import numpy as np
+* import numpy as np
-import matplotlib.pyplot as plt import pandas as pd import mglearn from iPython.display import diplay
+* import matplotlib.pyplot as plt
+* import pandas as pd
+* import mglearn
+* from iPython.display import display

-Chapter 1:  Introduction (Completed 6/10)
+## Chapter 1:  Introduction (Completed 6/10)
 Highlights
 * Introduction to Python
 * List of libraries that need to be imported to complete all examples in the book.